-Tropical sunset on the Island of Hawaii
+Hawaii: Tropical sunset on the Big Island

 A collection of sunset photos taken at various locations on my island home - the Island of Hawaii, also called the Big Island.
 Some of the photos were taken in Puna district, along the wild and scenic Red Road and near Kalapana black sand beach.
 Others were on the west side of the island, shot from the mauka (mountain side) above Kona town and at Waialea Bay on the Kohala coast.
 Each photo captures the sunset in its magnificent yet fleeting moment at the end of each day in tropical paradise.